Sankaran at 60

 Cambridge - 21st April 2022

-In celebration of the 60th birthday of Gregory Sankaran, we will be organising a special COW meeting.
+In (belated) celebration of the 60th birthday of Gregory Sankaran, we will be organising a special COW meeting.
 As many of you will know, Gregory was one of the founders of the COW and was one of its two main organisers for the first 25 years of its existence, so this seems like a fitting way to mark the occasion.

-The meeting is planned to take place in person at the Centre for Mathematical Sciences, Cambridge, in April 2022.
+The meeting is planned to take place in person at the Centre for Mathematical Sciences, Cambridge, on 21st April 2022.
 The meeting will begin with lunch at 12pm, with the first talk starting at 1pm.
 The final talk is expected to finish at 5pm and will be followed by a reception.

-As a birthday celebration, we believe that it is important that this event take place in-person.
-Our current expectation is that it will be possible to run such an event will be possible in the UK in April and that international guests will be able to attend, although it is likely that we will still have to abide by some social distancing regulations.
+As a birthday celebration, we believe that it is important that this event takes place in-person.
+Our current expectation is that it will be possible to run such an event in April with relatively few COVID-related restrictions and that international guests will be able to attend.
+If you are coming from abroad, you can check the latest rules around entering the UK at the following link.

 - Klaus Hulek (Leibniz Universität Hannover)